PaloAltoNetworks/prisma-cloud-docs/api/descriptions/images/download_get.md

 This endpoint maps to **Monitor > Compliance > Images > Deployed** in the Console UI.

+Consider the following available options to retrieve when you use the `fields` query parameter:
+- repoTag.repo
+- repoTag.registry
+- clusters
+- hosts
+- repoTag.tag

 ### cURL Request

 Refer to the following cURL command that generates a CSV file containing the scan reports: